RenanRoseno/crud-project/README.md

 # crud-project
-It's a basic CRUD project of employees and establishment
+It's a basic CRUD project of employees and establishments